cricketsamya/kafka-consumer/README.md

 Spring Boot Application using Kafka Consumer with Zookeeper

 Consumer consumes messages `MessageObject(identifier=d7ea610b-9087-438c-9b52-1913a17ec2a9, action=SEND EMAIL)` from producer over Kafka, and LOGs the message.
+Next step is to Containerize

 *Note: Java 11 is required.